-The U.S. Census Bureau expanded it’s lexicon of race and ethnic groups to include a new distinction, Two or More Races - projected to be the fastest growing group through 2060.
-The U.S. Census Bureau estimated ethnic minorities newborns have outnumbered non-Hispanic white newborns since 2013.
+The U.S. Census Bureau expanded its lexicon of race and ethnic groups to include a new distinction, Two or More Races - projected to be the fastest growing group through 2060.
+The U.S. Census Bureau estimated ethnic minorities’ newborns have outnumbered non-Hispanic white newborns since 2013.
 Our population reflects an increasingly global ethnic demographic, as well as newly blended profiles unmixed before.
 The nation’s medical community must decide if this progression necessitates a reengineering of inclusive standards for practitioners and researchers.
-When we envisioning the coming decades of research and development, if and how laboratory research reflects the population’s -omics profile deserves data-driven evaluation.
+When envisioning the coming decades of research and development, if and how laboratory research reflects the population’s -omics profile deserves data-driven evaluation.
 High-throughput screening of drug candidates rely on standards of human tissue, the human cell line toolkit, which as of 2018 represents cells from predominantly white donors.
-However, the cell line catalog began from a black woman’s biopsy, and her cells remains a standard for in vitro research today.
+However, the cell line catalog began from a black woman’s biopsy and her cells remains a standard for in vitro research today.

-George Gey and Mary Kubicek established the first immortal human cell line in 1952 from a biopsy of a cervical adenocarcinoma taken from Henrietta Lacks (1).
+Namely, George Gey and Mary Kubicek established the first immortal human cell line in 1952 from a biopsy of a cervical adenocarcinoma taken from Henrietta Lacks (1).
 Gey distributed Lack’s “HeLa” to researchers globally, introducing the first standard for in vitro human cell research (2).
 However, the rapid growth that enabled Lack’s cells to grow outside her body also enabled HeLa cells to overgrow and contaminate other cultures (3).
 Three decades later, Nelson-Rees published the first list of nearly 100 misidentified or non-homogenous cell lines, including intra human (HeLa and non-HeLa) and interspecies contamination (4, 5).
-In 2010, the International Cell Line Authentication Committee (ICLAC) published the most comprehensive database of 488 misidentified cell line, of which 451 cell lines were misidentified “early” - no known authentic stock exists.
-The remaining 37 cell lines were misidentified “late” - authentic stock was found (7).
+In 2010, the International Cell Line Authentication Committee (ICLAC) published the most comprehensive database of 488 misidentified cell lines, of which 451 cell lines were misidentified “early” - no known authentic stock exists.
+The remaining 37 cell lines were misidentified “late” - authentic stock was found (6).
 Despite the ICLA actively curating the list, a minority of researchers check if their cell lines are known to be false.
-A AAAS/Science Magazine and Sigma-Aldrich’s survey found 11% of respondents used the ICLAC’s list in the preceding year and less than half knew of the database.
-Other surveys found 63% (8) - 69% (9) of respondents obtained one or more cell line from their colleagues without substantiating it’s authenticity using American National Standards Institute/ American Tissue Culture Collection (ANSI/ATCC) or National Institutes of Health (NIH) standards.
+The AAAS/Science Magazine and Sigma-Aldrich’s survey found 11% of respondents used the ICLAC’s list in the preceding year and less than half knew of the database.
+Other surveys found 63% (7) - 69% (8) of respondents obtained one or more cell lines from their colleagues without substantiating their authenticity using American National Standards Institute/ American Tissue Culture Collection (ANSI/ATCC) or National Institutes of Health (NIH) standards.

 Citing contaminated and misidentified cells comprises the scientific integrity of a researcher’s work.
 If that work becomes part of a U.S. patent application, the misrepresentation of cell type by using a contaminated or false cell line could violate the truthfulness oath required by the U.S. Patent Office, making the inventor’s claim vulnerable to legal challenge by outside parties.
 Another possible violation of the truthfulness oath might be generalizing results from a cell line models across an entire patient population without basis.
 Here we build a database from the CDC, PubMed, SCOPUS, and the U.S. Patent Office to define the scope of the misidentified cells and bias in cell line studies.
 Legal grounds to challenge the truthfulness oath is outside the scope of this work.